gravityhopper/gravityhopper-custom-code-keeper/readme.txt

 == Frequently Asked Questions ==

-= Does Custom Code Keeper load custom code per form? =
+= Does PHP Code Keeper load custom code per form? =

 No. This plugin is intended for code wrangling only and does not restrict when code is run.
-All code residing in files prefixed with `gf-` or `gform-` in the `gravity_hopper/code/` directory will run for all forms.
+AAll code from allowed files residing in the `gravity_hopper/code/` directory will run for all forms.
 Always use appropriate hooks and/or conditional checks when targeting specific forms and fields.

 = Can I edit the custom code from within my WordPress dashboard? =

-No. While each form provides a Custom Code previewer, the actual codes needs to be edited directly from within the files housed on your server.
+Yes!
+Create, edit, and delete files via **Forms → Code** and **Form → Settings → Code Keep**

 = How are files loaded? =

 Allowed files within the directory `gravity_hopper/code/` of your uploads directory will be loaded.

 The file `gf-global-code.php` will always be loaded and will be loaded before other files.
-If you need to declare classes for use in other code, this is the file in which to do so.

-Any files matching prefix patterns allowed via the filter `gravityhopper-cck/allowed_file_prefixes` will be loaded next.
+Any files matching prefix patterns allowed via the filter `gravityhopper-cck/allowed_file_prefixes` will be loaded in the order they appear in that filtered array.

 Finally, any form-specific files named using the convention `gform-00xx.php` will be loaded next, provided a form matching the ID exists on the site.

-== Installation ==

-After installation and activation on your WordPress site, you will find a new `gravity_hopper/code` directory for housing your Gravity Forms related code within your WordPress site's `upload` folder.

 == Changelog ==

-= 2.3.2 // 2024. =
+= 2.4 // 2024.06-Jun.19 =
+📦 NEW: Allows file editing and management via UI
 📦 NEW: Adds integration with Gravity Hopper: Keyboard Shortcut module

 = 2.3.1 // 2022.11-Nov.10 =